Info for RSA and RCG Students

-- Combined RSA and RCG competency cards: The fee for students completing both competencies is $100.
+- Combined RSA and RCG competency cards: The fee for students completing both competencies is $100, plus the cost of the courses.
 To ensure only one card is issued, students should have completed both courses before applying to Australia Post.

 Do I need to wait for my photo card before I can work in jobs that require RSA or RCG competencies?

-Please note from 6 December 2013, new requirements apply to staff in Kings Cross regarding ID scanning and privacy training.
-Please see the Kings Cross precinct special licence conditions and Privacy training pages for more details
+From 6 December 2013, requirements apply to staff in Kings Cross regarding ID scanning and privacy training, where ID scanning is required.
+Please see the Kings Cross precinct special licence conditions and Privacy training pages for more details.

 Once you have successfully completed your RSA or RCG course and received your interim certificate you can apply in person at a participating Australia Post outlet in NSW for your photo competency card.
 The back of your interim certificate contains the application form and a list of documents you need to take to Australia Post to prove your identity.